 In June of 2009, I stayed at the hotel during some business meetings that changed my business career trajectory in so many ways.
-The weekend before the meeting, a head cold started and was in full combat by the time I arrived in New York.
+The weekend before the meeting, a head cold started, and was in full combat by the time I arrived in New York.
 A sinus infection transformed the common head cold into all shades of miserable.
-At some point, I slipped away from the business meetings long enough to go to a Duane Reade doctor facility and start on antibiotics for the remainder of the week.
+At some point, I slipped away from the business meetings long enough to go to a Duane Reade doctor’s facility and start on antibiotics for the remainder of the week.

 Shops and displays are abundant as we head north.
 Even office buildings have interesting interiors as we watch the business people rush in and out, conducting their business and chatting with vigor on cellphones and Bluetooth devices.
 I’ve always enjoyed a stop at the opulent Trump Tower and taking a few minutes in the tree-lined atrium for a soft drink, coffee, or water.
 On one occasion, I had a brief encounter with business advisor George Ross in the building’s main lobby.

-We arrived at Central Park’s southeast entrance, but then walked the southern perimeter, past the carriage horses and entered from the southwest, near the Merchants’ Gate entrance.
+We arrived at Central Park’s southeast entrance but then walked the southern perimeter, past the carriage horses, and entered from the southwest, near the Merchants’ Gate entrance.
 This imposing monument, with layers upon layers of history and art, is the USS Maine National Monument.
 Dedicated in 1913, this monument is a tribute to the 261 sailors and ship personnel who gave their lives aboard the USS Maine when the ship exploded in Havana Harbor in 1898.

 The Pond and Wollman Rink

 The water features and green space in Central Park are so appealing.
 Within a few steps from the entry, tranquility takes hold.
 Trees rustle with light breezes and shimmering red and gold leaves flutter to the ground at our feet.
 It’s autumn, after all.